savelee/dialogflow-cx-labs/labs/lab1.md

 }
 ```

-It's even possible to give different fallback fulfillment prompts based on the amount of tries your end-user tried to answer these.
+It is possible to handle different fallback fulfillment prompts based on the amount of tries your end-user tried to answer these.
 You would do this with **parameters event handlers**.
-There are various events to choose from such as *Invalid Parameters*, *Utterances too long*, *No input*, *No input 1st try*, *2nd try*, or *No Match*.
+There are various built-in event handlers to choose from such as *Invalid Parameters*, *Utterances too long*, *No input*, *No input 1st try*, *2nd try*, or *No Match*.
 The difference between no input and no match, is that with no input a user never provided an answer, where with no match, the user did provide an answer
 but Dialogflow CX could not intent match this with a page.